frederic-perez/AmE-dictionary/data/dictionary.md

 __torpor__ _n_ :six: A state of physical or mental inactivity; lethargy. _They veered between apathetic torpor and hysterical fanaticism._ _The economy is in a torpor._ _Syn_ lethargy
 __torrid__ _adj_ :two::hammer: _A torrid affair._
 __torte__ _n_ _A torte was named after her._
+__tortuous__ _adj_ /TOR-chuh-wus/ __1__ Tortuous means “having many twists and turns” or “winding.” _They took a tortuous mountain road marked by numerous hairpin turns._ __2__ It can also mean “marked by devious or indirect tactics” or “complicated, long, and confusing.” _He delivered a tortuous explanation when questioned by press._ _The contract’s tortuous language made it a maddening read._
 __torturous__ _adj_ :two: (Not to be confused with: tortuous – circuitous; devious; full of twists, turns, or bends) Extremely painful. _Syn_ agonizing, excruciating, harrowing _Losing someone you love is a torturous experience._ Pertains to suffering: _We toil in the torturous heat._
 __toss__ _v_ :three::hammer: (tossing)
 __toss-up__ _n_ :two::hammer: (toss-ups)